What is the message? Perspectives on Visual Data Communication: Methodology

-We drew out the perspective of chart creators via interviews focusing on a comparison of the intended messages with the messages we understood, for a sample of the visualizations.
+To complement the reader and chart perspectives, we drew on chart producers' perspectives through interviews, comparing intended messages with our articulated messages for a sample of visualizations.

-We conducted 11 one-hour semi-structured interviews with current and past members of the Scientific American staff.
-Participants (P) worked, e.g., as text editors, graphics editors, visualization designers, and in leadership positions.
-Seven participants were very experienced in their role, with over 15 years of experience; three reported having between 6 and 15 years of experience; and one participant had 1 year of experience.
-In order to protect the anonymity of participants, we describe our interview participants at an aggregate level only.
+\paragraph{Interviews with Scientific American staff} We conducted 11 one-hour semi-structured interviews with current and former Scientific American staff members; further details about the interview study are described in \cite{gregory2024data}.
+To protect participants' anonymity, we describe them at an aggregate level: participants (P) worked as text editors, graphics editors, visualization designers, and in leadership positions.
+Most were highly experienced: seven had over 15 years in their roles, three had 6-15 years, and one had 1 year.
+We used snowball sampling, recruiting all Scientific American staff involved in visual data communication who were suggested to us and were willing to participate.

-Prior to the interview, participants selected an article with visualizations which they had recently worked on about climate change or COVID-19.
-During the interview, we asked participants to walk us through the process of producing the article and its visualizations.
-We asked further questions related to messages and engagement.
-Each interview protocol was tailored to match participants’ expertise and professional role.
-As the final step in our methodology, we asked participants involved in creating the visualizations in our corpus to provide their intended message for a sample of charts (n=18).
-We then compared their intended messages to the messages which we had derived.
-In this paper, we focus our analysis of the interviews on the results of this comparison and the planning of visualization messages.
+Before the interview, participants selected an article with visualizations they had worked on or contributed to about climate change or COVID-19.
+We chose this approach to allow participants to speak from direct experience rather than reconstructing unfamiliar work from memory.
+During the interview, we asked participants to describe the process of producing the article and its visualizations and to reflect on envisioned messages and intended audience engagement.
+Each interview protocol was tailored to participants' expertise and professional role; the basic protocol is available in the supplementary material (S5).
+We analyzed coded transcripts using reflexive thematic analysis \citep{braun2019reflecting}, combining deductive and inductive coding.

-\section{FINDINGS}
+\paragraph{Comparison of articulated and intended messages} As a final step, we asked participants who had worked on visualizations in our corpus to provide their intended messages for a sample of charts.
+In total, Scientific American staff provided intended messages for 18 visualizations.
+We compared these with our articulated messages through a qualitative thematic comparison, examining alignment and divergence in content, emphasis, framing, and level of abstraction.
+In this paper, we focus on interview findings related to the planning of visualization messages and the comparison between intended and articulated messages; a detailed analysis of the interviews is available in \cite{gregory2024data}.

-In this section, we describe the findings of our analysis of 171 visualizations (a snapshot of which are shown in Figure \ref{fig:examplecharts}) and their corresponding messages.
-We present our findings according to the three perspectives on visualization messages outlined in Figure \ref{fig:methods}: i. the chart perspective, ii. the reader perspective and, iii. the producer perspective.
+\section{Findings}